megaport/terraform-provider-megaport/docs/data-sources/location.md

 page_title: "megaport_location Data Source - terraform-provider-megaport"
 subcategory: ""
 description: |-
   Location data source for Megaport.
 Returns a list of data centers where you can order a Megaport, MCR, or MVE.
-You use the 'id', 'name', or 'site_code' field to identify a specific data center.
-Please note that names and site_codes of data centers are subject to change (while IDs will remain constant), and the most up to date listing of locations can be retrieved from the Megaport API at GET /v2/locations
+While you can use 'id', 'name', or 'site_code' field to identify a specific data center, it is strongly recommended to use 'id' for consistent results.
+Names and site_codes of data centers are subject to change over time, while IDs remain constant.
+Using the location ID ensures deterministic behavior in your Terraform configurations.
+The most up to date listing of locations can be retrieved from the Megaport API at GET /v2/locations
 ---

 # megaport_location (Data Source)

 Location data source for Megaport.
 Returns a list of data centers where you can order a Megaport, MCR, or MVE.
-You use the 'id', 'name', or 'site_code' field to identify a specific data center.
-Please note that names and site_codes of data centers are subject to change (while IDs will remain constant), and the most up to date listing of locations can be retrieved from the Megaport API at GET /v2/locations
+While you can use 'id', 'name', or 'site_code' field to identify a specific data center, it is strongly recommended to use 'id' for consistent results.
+Names and site_codes of data centers are subject to change over time, while IDs remain constant.
+Using the location ID ensures deterministic behavior in your Terraform configurations.
+The most up to date listing of locations can be retrieved from the Megaport API at GET /v2/locations

 ## Example Usage